Kreal11/kanban-app/README.md

 Clicking on a specific task displays a separate page with the task's title and full description.

 ## Hosting
 The backend of the project is hosted on Render, while the frontend is deployed on Vercel.
+The database is created using MongoDB Atlas.
 Please note that the Render hosting uses the free tier, so if there are no requests to it for 10-15 minutes, it may "fall asleep," requiring 1-2 minutes to wake up upon reopening the site.

 ## Get Started